|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On February 28, 1943 took off from Henderson Field on Guadalcanal piloted by Berry on a night bombing mission against Kahili Airfield and Japanese shipping off southern Bougainville.
+On February 28, 1943 took off from Henderson Field on Guadalcanal piloted by Captain Alexander Rae Berry on a night bombing mission against Kahili Airfield and Japanese shipping off southern Bougainville.
 Aboard was radio operator Sgt Donnelly C. Cameron and gunner Cpl Cephas L. Kelly (pronounced 'Sethus').
-This was the first TBF Avenger bombing mission against Bougainville.
+This was the first bombing mission by TBF Avengers against Bougainville.

 Over the target, this Avenger made a dive bombing a Japanese ship and released their bombs.
 The concussion of the bombs tore a hole in the wing and "made the plane bounce like a tennis ball" according to sole survivor Kelly.
 Damaged, this Avenger hit the surface of the sea and flipped over on its back upside down.
 When their Avenger failed to return, the entire crew was officially listed as Missing In Action (MIA).